-Today, CAFTA is a coalition of national and regional organizations that work together to seek a more open and fair international trading environment for agriculture and agrifood.
-Members represent farmers, producers, processors, marketers and exporters from Canada’s major trade dependent agri-food sectors.
+Today, CAFTA is a coalition of national organizations that work together to seek a more open and fair international trading environment for agriculture and agrifood.
+Members represent farmers, producers, processors, marketers, and exporters from Canada’s major trade-dependent agri-food sectors.
 Each CAFTA member is entitled to nominate one director to sit on the CAFTA Board of Directors.

-For nearly 20 years, CAFTA members have worked together to advocate for a more open and fair international trading environment that benefits Canadians, and the agriculture value chain, from farmers and ranchers to processors and exporters.
-CAFTA members represent 90 percent of Canada’s agriculture and agri-food exports that directly employ close to 500,000 Canadians.
+For over 20 years, CAFTA members have worked together to advocate for a more open and fair international trading environment that benefits Canadians, and the agriculture value chain, from farmers and ranchers to processors and exporters.